hiroyuki-kasai/SimpleDeepNetToolbox/README.md

 %% train
 info = trainer.train();
 ```
-It return the statistics information that include the histories of epoch numbers, cost values, train and test accuracies, and so on.
+It returns the statistics information that include the histories of epoch numbers, cost values, train and test accuracies, and so on.

 **Step 5: Show result**